Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Complex vacua

 \subsection{Complex vevs}

 We now study the complex vacua, i.e.

 $\bullet$ \textbf{ Normal vacua}

-Let us discuss the Normal vacua in the complex case, where all $v_i$ are non-zero.
-By substituting Eq.~(\ref{cv1234theta}) above into the stationarity conditions (\ref{Vu1})--(\ref{Vu4}), we can derive the following four expressions for $\mu^2_1$ and $\mu^2_2$:
+We now discuss the Normal vacua in the complex case, in which all $v_i$ are non-zero.
+Substituting Eq.~(\ref{cv1234theta}) into the stationarity conditions (\ref{Vu1})--(\ref{Vu4}) yields the following four expressions for $\mu^2_1$ and $\mu^2_2$:

-Each of the above four equations contains both a real part and an imaginary part, so in fact we have eight constraint equations.
-Similar to the real vacua in section.~\ref{Sec:Real}, the four equations (\ref{cmu1v1}), (\ref{cmu1v2}), (\ref{cmu2v3}), and (\ref{cmu2v4}) do not hold when $v_1 = 0$, $v_2 = 0$, $v_3 = 0$, and $v_4 = 0$, respectively.
-Since the two expressions for $\mu_1^2$ in (\ref{cmu1v1}) and (\ref{cmu1v2}) must be consistent with each other, and similarly for $\mu_2^2$ in (\ref{cmu2v3}) and (\ref{cmu2v4}), we obtain the following two consistency conditons:
+Each of the four equations above contains both a real and an imaginary part; therefore, we have eight constraint equations.
+Analogous to the real vacua in Section~\ref{Sec:Real}, the four equations (\ref{cmu1v1}), (\ref{cmu1v2}), (\ref{cmu2v3}), and (\ref{cmu2v4}) are not applicable when $v_1 = 0$, $v_2 = 0$, $v_3 = 0$, and $v_4 = 0$, respectively.
+Since the two expressions for $\mu_1^2$ in (\ref{cmu1v1}) and (\ref{cmu1v2}) must be consistent with each other, and likewise for $\mu_2^2$ in (\ref{cmu2v3}) and (\ref{cmu2v4}), we obtain the following two consistency conditions:

-By solving the four imaginary parts of Eqs.~(\ref{cmu1v1})--(\ref{cmu2v4}) simultaneously, the following three independent constraint equations can be obtained:
+By simultaneously solving the equations obtained from the imaginary parts of Eqs.~(\ref{cmu1v1})--(\ref{cmu2v4}), we obtain the following three independent constraints: